-\begin{defn} The \textit{Coxeter polytope} of $(\W[\Gamma],S)$ is the convex hull of the points in $\{w(o)\;|\;w\in \W[\Gamma]\}$, denoted by $C[S]$, and contained in $V$. \end{defn} \begin{rmk} Note that the polytope $C[S]$ is only defined when $\W[\Gamma]$ is of spherical type; otherwise, the vertices $w(o)$ would not form a finite set of points.
+\begin{rmk} Note that the polytope $C[S]$ is only defined when $\W[\Gamma]$ is of spherical type; otherwise, the vertices $w(o)$ would not form a finite set of points.
 Observe that the vertices span $V$, viewed as an affine space, so the interior of $C[S]$ is nonempty. \end{rmk}

 The Coxeter group $\W[\Gamma]$ acts on its Coxeter polytope $C[S]$ in the obvious way.